 The production process is one of the success factors of the business.
-Batch flow is one of the important and successful production processes.
+Batch flow is one of the essential and successful production processes.

-Advantages of Batch flow
+Advantages of Batch Flow Process

 - It reduces the initial setup cost.

-- It allows you to implement an entire system of batch processing equipment easily and cheaply.
+- It allows you to implement an entire system of batch-processing equipment easily and cheaply.

 - It enables you to set up each process separately.

 - No need to concentrate on a single type of product.
-Hence increases flexibility to produce other types of products.
+Hence it increases flexibility to produce other types of products.

 Batch flow is not a suitable process for all types of industries.
-So we should definitely know the disadvantages of it.
+So we should know the disadvantages of it.